 Strathclyde is a member of the Quantum Technology Hub in Quantum Communications which is developing advanced satellite QKD technologies with the goal of in-orbit demonstration.
 A primer on Satellite Quantum Key Distribution can be found here (MP4, 40 mins).

 Strathclyde is the lead organisation on the CubeSat Quantum Communications Mission (CQuCoM) proposed by a consortium of 6 nations including the UK, Germany, Italy, Austria, the Netherlands, and Singapore .
 This project spurred the development of several other CubeSat quantum communication missions including the QUARC programme (led by Strathclyde) in the UK and the ROKS mission led by Craft Prospect Ltd .
-Dr Daniel Oi acts as the Chief Scientific Officer for ROKS.
+Dr Daniel Oi acts as the Scientific Lead for ROKS and the UK Science Lead for the joint UK-Canada ReFQ collaboration to launch a payload on the QEYSSat mission.

 As part of the QT Hub SatQKD activities, Strathclyde collaborates with the University of Bristol on development of a portable optical ground station.
 This will allow the distribution of quantum secret keys to a wide range of locations and to assess the performance in differing environments.